5G vs NBN: which is the better internet option?

-If you’re searching for an internet plan, you might have noticed that two of the major options available to you are NBN and 5G home internet.
-But which exactly is the better choice?
+Deciding on your internet plan?
+There are two major options available to you in Australia: NBN and 5G home internet.
+So, which is the better choice?

-In this guide, we’ll be examining the differences between NBN and 5G, including speeds, costs, technology types and availability.
+We’ll help you examine the differences between NBN and 5G internet, including speeds, costs, technology types and availability.
 Once you’ve got an idea of which works best for you, you’ll be able to compare internet plans like a pro.

-The NBN is a significant upgrade on the copper-based ADSL technology that previously provided internet for most Aussie households.
-In its current form, the NBN is made up of a mix of technologies that include fibre-optic cable, copper lines, wireless and satellite.
+The NBN is a significant upgrade on the copper-based ADSL technology that previously serviced most Aussie households.
+In its current form, the NBN is made up of a mix of technologies including fibre-optic cable, copper lines, wireless and satellite.

 What is 5G?

-A 5G connection can be much faster than 4G, as it has a theoretical peak speed of 20Gbps while 4G’s maximum speed is only 1Gbps.
-However in reality, you’re highly unlikely to achieve 20Gbps download speeds with 5G due to other external factors.
-For example, Telstra currently quotes a typical evening speed of 548Mbps on its 5G home internet plan.
+A 5G connection can be much faster than 4G, as it has a theoretical peak speed of 20Gbps compared to 4G’s maximum speed of only 1Gbps.
+However, you’re highly unlikely to reach 20Gbps download speeds with 5G due to external factors such as network congestion and distance from the tower to your device.

 Unlike the NBN, 5G is not available everywhere and it tends to be clustered in Australia’s capital cities and major regional centres.
 You’ll need to check with your provider to see if your address is eligible.

-In terms of availability, the NBN has been rolled out across most of Australia, while 5G coverage is mostly available in the capital cities and some large regional centres.
-5G’s footprint is continuing to grow, however, with Telstra announcing in February 2024 that its 5G network now covers 87% of the Australian population.
+The NBN has been rolled out across most of Australia, while 5G coverage is mostly available in the capital cities and some large regional centres.
+But 5G’s footprint is continuing to grow, and Telstra says its 5G network now covers 80% of the population (as at January 2026).

-In addition, 5G speeds are less reliable and more prone to fluctuation than NBN speeds.
-For this reason, Telstra, Optus and Vodafone have limited how many 5G home internet services they sell per area to avoid interruption and ensure fast performance for every customer.
+It’s worth noting that 5G speeds are less reliable and more prone to fluctuation than NBN.
+For this reason, Telstra, Optus and Vodafone may limit how many 5G home internet services they sell per area to avoid interruption and ensure fast performance for every customer.

-In terms of how they work, the NBN’s fixed-line infrastructure is a combination of legacy copper wiring, coaxial cabling and new fibre optic cables.
-The vast majority of Australians have access to a fixed-line NBN connection, but wireless and satellite options are also available to Aussies in more rural and remote areas.
+The vast majority of Australians have access to a fixed line NBN connection, but wireless and satellite options are also available to Aussies in more rural and remote areas.

-All told, there are seven different types of NBN connection, five of which are fixed-line.
-Each fixed-line NBN connection uses different combinations of copper, fibre optic and coaxial cabling (which is cable that is used for TV services such as Foxtel).
+There are seven different types of NBN connection, five of which are fixed line.
+Each fixed line NBN connection uses different combinations of copper, fibre optic and coaxial cabling (which is cable that is used for TV services such as Foxtel).

-By comparison, 5G connects us to the internet through mobile towers, in the same way that we connect to the internet we use on our phones.
+By comparison, 5G connects us to the internet through mobile towers, in the same way that we connect to the internet on our phones.

 NBN

-On the NBN, there are six speed tiers known as NBN 12, NBN 25, NBN 50, NBN 100, NBN 250 and NBN 1000.
-The number associated with each reflects the theoretical maximum download speeds you can achieve.
+There are multiple speed tiers on the NBN, with basic speeds starting at 25Mbps.
+The range of plans available are typically known as NBN 25, NBN 50, NBN 100, NBN 500, NBN 750, NBN 1000 and NBN 2000.
+The numbers indicate the maximum download speeds you can theoretically achieve.

-The best NBN plan for you will depend on your individual internet needs.
-For example, if you’re a one-person household with light interest use, an NBN 25 plan should be enough, while those living in a home with multiple people who like to use a lot of internet, you’ll most likely require a faster internet connection such as NBN 100.
+The best NBN plan for you depends on your internet needs.
+For example, if you’re a one-person household with light interest use, an NBN 25 plan should be enough.
+But if you’re living in a home with multiple people who like to use a lot of internet, you’ll likely need a faster internet connection such as NBN 100.

-But the fast NBN plans – such as NBN 250 and NBN 1000 – aren’t available to everyone.
-Only people with fibre-to-the-premises (FTTP) and hybrid fibre coaxial (HFC) connections can access these speeds at the moment.
-To see if you’re eligible, you can enter your address on the website of a telco selling NBN 250 or NBN 1000 plans to find out what connection type you have.
+But the fastest NBN plans – such as NBN 500 and NBN 1000 – aren’t available to everyone.
+Only people with fibre-to-the-premises (FTTP) and hybrid fibre coaxial (HFC) connections can access these speeds.

 5G home internet